N8BAUER/phaser-demo-4-lighting-talk/README.md

 If you want to run the game simply run an http-server.

 Also, note that only one in six people were able to beat this game on their first try.
+Have fun playing my game!